CldMet/nvim-config/README.md

 This config is meant to be customized:

+- Use git, make changes in a separate branches
 - To change options, edit the relevant files in `lua/`
-- To add or remove plugins, update the plugin list in the plugin manager configuration
+- To add or remove plugins, add or remove .lua files from `lua/plugins`
-- Keep your customizations in a separate file or branch if you want to preserve upstream changes

 ## Troubleshooting

-- If Neovim fails to start after installing this config, restore your previous config from the backup you created.
-- If a plugin fails to install, open Neovim and run the plugin manager's manual sync/install command.
 - Check `:messages` or `:checkhealth` in Neovim for diagnostics.

-## Contributing

-This repo is my personal config.
-If you want to adapt or suggest improvements, feel free to open an issue or submit a PR — or fork and tailor it to your workflow.

-## License
+## Thanks and references

-No license file included in this repository by default.
-If you want to use or redistribute this configuration, consider adding a LICENSE file (MIT is a common choice).
+My thanks to the following YouTube content creators their videos introduced me to Neovim and have been extremely helpful creating this config.
+Check out their videos if you want to learn more.

+- ThePrimeagen
+- typecraft
+- Henry Misc
+- ramboe

+The Neovim kickstart config got me up and running with Neovim its definitely worth looking into if you want to learn Neovim and the config, it has explanations written into the config files. https://github.com/nvim-lua/kickstart.nvim

 ---